Shopping for great sound but want something that’s actually worthwhile?

 - 2/4 channel input switch

-5. Boss Audio Riot R1100M – Need cheap bass power?
-One of the best-selling budget bass amps today.
+5. Boss Audio Riot R1100M – A great starter bass amp!
+One of the best-selling budget mono amps today.

 When it comes to affordable power you’ve got lots of options to choose from.
 But why not choose one of the best-selling budget bass amps today?